 With the pass, you can travel with ease in 33 countries.
 It’s incredibly cost-effective if you visit multiple cities located far apart.

 7. Book flight tickets on promotions

 If you’re planning to visit Europe, don’t forget to check airline promotions.
 Airlines usually have their promotions during the year to Europe.

 You can follow each airline’s fan page to keep track of the promotion.
 Usually, the promotions are applicable for round-trip tickets, not multiple-city tickets.

 You can also create alerts on Skyscanner as well.
 I usually create alerts for the city I want to fly to, then receive emails when there’s a good deal.

 For example, you can fly from Barcelona to Porto for about $20 on Ryanair.
 If you book them in advance, it’s very cheap.

-Some budget airlines I usually take are
+Some budget airlines I usually take care

-How about train and bus?
+How about trains and buses?